 “Damn Chef, you’re right, they just power through, look, there’s the diner.”

-She pulls into the small parking area, it’s one, the lunch crowd has dwindled, tables are taken.
-There are empty seats at the counter, awe opt for two of those.
+She pulls into the small parking area, it’s one, the lunch crowd hasn't dwindled, tables are taken.
+There are empty seats at the counter, we opt for two of those.

 They serve breakfast all day, well, all day until two, then they close.
-It’s a breakfast and lunch place.
 I see mega biscuits going out with plates.

 I order three eggs over easy, crisp bacon, country potatoes and the biscuit.
 Zoe C has a breakfast steak, two scrambled, no potatoes and two pancakes.

 Food delivered, “Dang, that’s a hunk of steak for a thirteen buck entrée, you take a piece.”